top of page

 The system is designed to:

-Research and Discovery
+Research and Insights

 Key insights revealed:

-Repeated manual data entry across departments.
+• Repeated manual data entry across multiple departments

 Workflow Mapping & Information Architecture